Differentiable Evolutionary Reinforcement Learning: Experiments

-\paragraph{Mathematical Reasoning} For mathematical reasoning, we construct a reward space with four straightforward atomic signals: {1)} Binary outcome reward;{ 2) }Format reward that verifies if the answer is enclosed in ``$boxed\{\}$''; {3) }Step-by-step reward, identifying whether the output contains CoT tokens like ``step1'', ``first'', etc; 4) Soft outcome reward that credits the presence of the ground truth anywhere in the output, which would benefit when the model indeed knows how to answer but generates in a wrong format.
+\textbf{Mathematical Reasoning} We construct the reward space with four straightforward atomic primitives: {1)} Binary outcome reward;{ 2)} Format reward which verifies if the answer is enclosed in ``$boxed\{\}$''; {3)} Step-by-step reward, identifying whether the output contains \textit{CoT tokens} \textit{e.g.,} \textit{{``step 1''}}; 4) Soft outcome reward, which credits the presence of ground truth anywhere in the output, helpful when the model indeed knows the answer but generates in a wrong format.

+We want to emphasize that while DERL relies on artificially constructed atomic primitives, these do not need to be elaborately designed.
+Very simple and intuitive atomic primitives are sufficient to make the DERL framework effective.
+In the Appendix \ref{app:primitive_vocabulary}, we empirically demonstrate that DERL is not sensitive to primitive vocabulary.

-For outer-loop, we keep all training configurations the same as other tasks.
-For inner-loop, we adopt \texttt{Qwen-2.5-3B} as the base policy model.
-We train for 10 epochs and enforce a time limit of 3.5 hours for any inner-loop training.
+For the outer loop, we keep all configurations the same as other tasks.
+For the inner loop, we adopt \texttt{Qwen-2.5-3B} as the base policy model.
+We train for 10 epochs and enforce a time limit of 3.5 hours for inner-loop training.
 With these settings, the Meta-Optimizer achieves convergence in approximately 8 outer-loop iterations.
-We then take the optimal Meta-Reward to train the base policy for 15 epochs for fair comparison with all baselines.
-For \method-pop., we train each inner-loop for 2 epochs and report the testing result after the seventh outer-loop iteration for fair comparison.
+We then take the optimal Meta-Reward to train the base policy for 15 epochs for fair comparison with baselines.
+For \method-pop., we train each inner-loop for 2 epochs and report the testing result after 7th outer-loop iteration for fair comparison.
 We evaluate the exact match of the ground truth answer in the test set.